Sam Rayburn: Early life

 Rayburn was born in Roane County, Tennessee, on January 6, 1882.
 He was the son of Martha Clementine (Waller) and William Marion Rayburn, a former Confederate cavalryman.
 The Rayburn family descended from Ulster Scots immigrants who emigrated to the Province of Pennsylvania in 1750.
 In 1887, the Rayburn family moved to a 40-acre cotton farm near Windom, Texas.
 Rayburn grew up in poverty as he, his nine siblings, and his parents all participated in running the farm.
 Toiling in the fields made Rayburn determined to get a good education and help the poor and downtrodden.

-Rayburn went to co-educational East Texas Normal College (now Texas A&M University–Commerce) in Commerce, Texas, in 1900 with $25 (around $750 in 2020) that his father saved up to help take care of his first few months of college expenses.
+Rayburn went to co-educational East Texas Normal College (now East Texas A&M University) in Commerce, Texas, in 1900 with $25 (around $750 in 2020) that his father saved up to help take care of his first few months of college expenses.
 To help cover tuition and room and board, Rayburn rang the school bell to signal the end of classes and swept out Commerce's public school buildings, earning $3 a month.
 Rayburn obtained his teaching credentials before completing his bachelor of science degree, and earned additional income by teaching in the public school of Greenwood, a small community in Hopkins County.
 He graduated in 1903 in a class of 13 (9 men and 4 women) and taught school for two years.